Without a strong foundation, your house would sink into the ground, resulting in nightmarish damage.

 To do this, start by identifying keywords or pages that have the potential to drive big results but aren’t ranking as well as you hoped.
 You can also update pages that contain outdated information.

-Search engines and users love fresh content, so re-optimizing older pages is a great way to breathe new life into your content strategy while maximizing the value of existing content.
+Search engines and users love fresh content, so content refresh and re-optimization is a great way to breathe new life into your content strategy while maximizing the value of existing content.

 Leverage content marketing to power your digital strategy